 Gel options are also gum-based and much easier to mix into foods and beverages than powders.
 They also tend to blend easily in more difficult items such as soda, hot foods, alcoholic beverages and protein-rich supplement drinks like Ensure or Boost.
 This product does not lump up, but it must still be mixed in thoroughly.

 Other Convenient Thickening Options

 Once again, you may need to check with your pharmacist for assistance in locating these ready-to-use products.
 They offer great versatility and can be used in conjunction with other unthickened ingredients to achieve a safe consistency.
 Pre-thickened products have been the preferred base for many recipes at Amsterdam Nursing Home.
-We have found that, while they are initially more expensive, we have much less waste and see improved intake for our residents, so the investment has been worth it for us.
+While they are initially more expensive, we have much less waste and see improved consumption for our residents, so we have found that the investment has been worth it for us.

 Will Insurance Cover Thickening Products?

 Some thickening products are covered by Medicare, Medicaid or private health insurance companies.
 While you do not need a prescription to purchase these products, having a doctor document your loved one’s medical need for them both in their chart notes and with a prescription will help you get them approved for coverage.
 Of course, private insurance policies and Medicaid can vary significantly, so check with your loved one’s provider to see what information you will need to submit in order have these products considered for coverage.

 Thickened Recipes Our Residents Love

 The following recipes use pre-thickened beverages as a base and are quick and easy to assemble for loved ones with difficulty swallowing.

 - 2 Tbsp. boiling hot regular water